Ebenezer-ebu/Fintech-Application/README.md

 ## We Have Endpoints

-see documentation from postman [https://documenter.getpostman.com/view/9073495/UUxuipZK](Click here) to view documentation.
+see documentation from postman https://documenter.getpostman.com/view/9073495/UUxuipZK Click here to view documentation.